vankadara/MovieRecommendation/README.md

 # MovieRecommendation

 Step 1: Term Frequency (TF)
-Term Frequency also known as TF measures the number of times a term (word) occurs in a document.

 Given below are the terms and their frequency on each of the document.

 TF for Document 1